Law Offices of Slosser, Hudgins, Struse & Freund, P.L.C.

 What is involved in Funding a Living Trust?

-For instance, after creating a Living Trust for a couple with a home, a brokerage account, and a life insurance policy, we would prepare a deed to transfer the home into the Living Trust, and assist the clients to transfer the brokerage account and the life insurance into the name of the Living Trust.
-This is usually necessary to avoid probate.
+After creating a Living Trust, the next step is to fund it.
+This means transferring title of assets to the trust.
+For example, after creating a Living Trust for a married couple with a home, a brokerage account, and a life insurance policy, we would prepare a deed to transfer the home into the Living Trust, assist the clients to transfer the brokerage account into the name of the Living Trust and name the Trust as the beneficiary of the life insurance policy.
+This is necessary to avoid a probate administration.
 The time and effort necessary to fund a Living Trust thus can vary greatly depending on the nature and extent of your assets.

 What is a Credit Shelter or Bypass Trust?

-A Credit Shelter or Bypass Trust, also referred to as a "Decedent's Trust", or "Trust B" (you will hear the term A-B Trust to describe this arrangement), is a means of using a Trust arrangement for a married couple to reduce estate taxes upon the surviving spouse's death, by establishing this separate trust at the first spouse's death.
+A Credit Shelter or Bypass Trust, also referred to as a " Decedent's Trust", or "Trust B" (you will hear the term A-B Trust to describe this arrangement), is a means of using a Trust arrangement for a married couple to reduce estate taxes upon the surviving spouse's death, by establishing this separate trust at the first spouse's death.

 When a married couple knows or anticipates that their combined assets may exceed the exempt amount on the survivor's death, establishing a Credit Shelter Trust should be considered.